SAP/luigi/docs/luigi-client-api.md

 Checks if there are one or more preserved views.
 Can be used to show a back button.

-Returns **[boolean](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Boolean)** a boolean with the information if there is a preserved view available to which a user can return..
+Returns **[boolean](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Boolean)** a boolean with the information if there is a preserved view available to which a user can return.

 ### goBack